Blip-to-scan ratio: Aircraft projects

-It was also realized that since blip/scan avoidance relied more heavily on a problem in Soviet displays rather than in the principles of radar, changing these displays could render the technique moot.
+It was also realized that blip/scan avoidance relied more on a problem in Soviet displays than any inherent issue in the radar itself.
+This meant that changing the displays could render the technique moot.
 A system that recorded the radar returns in a computer and then drew the targets on the display as an icon whose brightness was independent of the physical return (a system in which returns did not have to "add up" in order to appear on the display) eliminated the potential for operator confusion.
 This was particularly worrying, because the USAF was itself in the process of introducing precisely this sort of display as part of their SAGE project.

 Finally, the introduction of the first effective anti-aircraft missiles dramatically changed the game.
 Radars for plotting an air intercept were generally made as long-range as possible in order to give the operators ample time to guide intercept aircraft onto the target as it moved across the display.
 This led to low blip/scan ratios and inaccurate prediction of aircraft trajectories.
 This had been compounded by the difficulty of quickly scrambling intercept aircraft.

 Missiles solved both of these problems.
 Missiles stations guided their missiles with their own radar systems, which had maximum ranges only slightly longer than the missile's own flight range, about 40 km in the case of the SA-2 Guideline; therefore they had much higher PRFs, and as a result the blip/scan problems were greatly reduced.
-Defenders would still have the problem of finding the target in time to prepare for a missile counterattack, but this was by no means as difficult or as time consuming as scrambling manned aircraft and relying on the radar operator to guide them onto the target before the aircraft left radar range.
+Defenders would still have the problem of finding the target in time to prepare for a missile counterattack, but this was by no means as difficult or as time consuming as scrambling crewed aircraft and relying on the radar operator to guide them onto the target before the aircraft left radar range.

 By the time the A-12 was operational in the early 1960s the blip/scan avoidance technique was no longer considered useful.
 The A-12 never flew over the Soviet Union (although it came close to doing so) and was limited to missions against other countries, like Vietnam.
-Even here the performance of the aircraft proved questionable, and A-12s were attacked by SA-2 missiles on several occasions, receiving minor damage in one case.
+Even here the performance of the aircraft proved questionable, and A-12s were attacked by SA-2 missiles on several occasions, receiving minor damage in one flight on 30 October 1967.